evaldasstu/zonalmaps/README.md

 To do: add zoning visual?

-This project was developed to simplify a process of creating commercial real estate property maps and to provide an easy to learn and convenient way of real–time content update.
+This project was developed to simplify a process of creating commercial real estate property maps and to provide an easy to learn and convenient way of content update.

 Zonal Maps is built with [React](https://reactjs.org) and uses map data provided by [OpenStreetMap contributors](https://www.openstreetmap.org/copyright).